 IDC estimates the SDN market has grown from a $406 million industry in 2013 to more than a $6.6 billion market in 2017.
-IDC also thinks the SDN market grow at a 25.4% compound annual growth rate to $13.8 billion by 2021.
+Global Market Insights, Inc. says the SDN market will hit $88 billion by 2024.

 A 2017 survey by Network World of 294 networking professionals found that 49% are either considering or actively piloting an SDN implementation while 18% have an SDN installed already.

 SDN open technology leads to greater interoperability, flexibility and cost-effective solutions.
 Intel recently evaluated their own software defined network and found that SDN helped them increase business value from the virtual machines in their data center and also offered the following benefits:

 - Simplified network creation process in a self-service environment

 - Reduced service costs through improved network management efficiency

 You can read more about Intel’s SDN in their white paper, “Adopting Software Defined Networking in the Enterprise.”

 So what does this mean for Arrow partners?
 Well, it means that it’s time to be transitioning your company from a hardware approach to a services approach where you help end-users maximize their hardware investments.
 And, great news!
 Arrow can help you evolve to this new business model with our team of experienced engineers, a robust Integration Center and a top-notch Solutions Lab.

 If you would like further information about how Arrow can help you learn more about software-defined resources, please contact your Arrow representative.

 Editor’s Note: This post was originally published in November 2015 and has been updated for accuracy and comprehensiveness.